 Sport has been central to the Eton curriculum for some time – the first ever recorded inter-school fixture is an Eton v Westminster cricket match in 1796, amateur rowing was established here and the Eton House Field Game trophy is even older than the FA Cup.
-In the 21st Century we provide organised sport on six afternoons per week.
+In the 21st century we provide organised sport on six afternoons per week.
 The sports programme is designed to encourage a rich and diverse experience for boys.
-Opportunity is key: pupils play for school teams and in House competitions for major sports teams including rugby, hockey and cricket, as well as a broad array of other sports such as fencing, squash, rackets, martial arts and water polo.
-Most Masters enjoy coaching sports teams and we also employ many coaches whose sole role is to concentrate on one particular sport to offer specialist coaching to pupils or support other staff.
+Opportunity is key: boys play for school teams and in House competitions for major sports teams including rugby, hockey, rowing and cricket, as well as a broad array of other sports such as fencing, squash, rackets, martial arts and water polo.
+Most Masters enjoy coaching sports teams and we also employ many coaches whose sole role is to concentrate on one particular sport to offer specialist coaching to boys or support other staff.

-Due to the plethora of extracurricular opportunities at hand, I was keen to try my hand at things I’d never done before such as playing the Field Game, a sport which combines elements of football and rugby.Josh, pupil
+Due to the plethora of extracurricular opportunities at hand, I was keen to try my hand at things I’d never done before such as playing the Field Game, a sport which combines elements of football and rugby.Josh

 Representing Eton and your House

 The College offers a great deal of coached sports with many boys using this pathway to play for school teams.
 School teams include, but are not limited to, approximately 45 school rugby and football teams in the Michaelmas Half (term), 18 hockey teams in the Lent, 22 cricket teams, 10 rowing crews and over 40 pairs in tennis, as well as school teams in many other sports ranging from basketball to fencing to sailing and climbing.
 Competitions in House sport take place in all three halves (terms) so that there is at least one competition in each sport during an academic year.
 Many sports have more than one such competition to allow boys of different standards to play meaningfully and enjoy representing their House.